-The Licensee shall implement Progressive Reclamation of any component of the Project no longer required by the Project.
+The Licensee shall implement Progressive Reclamation of any component of the Project no longer required by the Project and the Board shall reduce required security accordingly in accordance with Part C of this Licence.

-The Licensee shall remove any culverts and restore as practical the drainage to match the natural channel.
+Unless otherwise approved by the Board, the Licensee shall remove any culverts and restore as practical the drainage to match the natural channel.
 Measures shall be implemented to minimize erosion and sedimentation.

-ll roads and airstrip, shall be re-graded to match natural contours to reduce erosion.
+Unless otherwise approved by the Board, all roads and airstrip, shall be re-graded to match natural contours to reduce erosion.

-Areas that have been contaminated by hydrocarbons from normal fuel transfer procedures shall be reclaimed to meet objectives as outlined in the Government of Nunavut’s Environmental Guideline for Site Remediation, (2010 version or current version in place at the time of Reclamation).
+Unless otherwise approved by the Board, areas that have been contaminated by hydrocarbons from normal fuel transfer procedures shall be reclaimed to meet objectives as outlined in the Government of Nunavut’s Environmental Guideline for Site Remediation, (2010 version or current version in place at the time of Reclamation).
 Materials such as soil and rock that have been contaminated by hydrocarbons may be disposed of in the underground mine to remain frozen with permafrost.
-The use of reclaimed soils for the purpose of back fill or general site grading may be carried out only upon consultation and approval by the Government of Nunavut, Department of Environment and an Inspector.
+[The use of reclaimed soils for the purpose of back fill or general site grading may be carried out only upon approved by the Board in writing.]

-In order to promote growth of vegetation and the needed microclimate for seed deposition, all disturbed surfaces shall be prepared by ripping, grading, or scarifying the surface to conform to the natural topography as practicable.
+Unless otherwise approved by the Board, the Licensee shall implement Progressive Reclamation, including progressive covering of the tailings and re-vegetation, if practically possible. .

-To the extent practical, the Licensee shall contour and stabilize all disturbed areas to a pre- disturbed state upon completion of work.
+Unless otherwise approved by the Board, to the extent practical, the Licensee shall contour and stabilize all disturbed areas to a pre- disturbed state upon completion of work.

 The Licensee shall consult traditional land users, land owners, and other stakeholders on the proposed post-closure land use criteria.
 Particularly, the proposal to leave certain facilities in place and confirm the soil quality remediation objectives.

-The Licensee shall notify the Board in writing, at least sixty (60) days prior to the Licensee intending to seek Recognized Closed Mine status for the Project.
+The Licensee shall notify the Board in writing, at least sixty (60) days prior to the Licensee intending to seek Recognized Closed Mine status for the Project under the Metal and Diamond Mining Effluent Regulations.

 SCHEDULES